 1-29-2019 | Blog

-by Ron Rochon, FAIA
+By Ron Rochon, FAIA Partner

 When we completed our first JUST certification with the International Living Future Institute (ILFI) four years ago, we knew we were committing to some serious conversations within the firm because of the rating system’s drive toward transparency.
 That’s the cool thing about JUST.
 You measure your strengths, but it highlights areas that need improvement, helping define the work yet to do.